rynbrd/pyramid_mustache/README.md

 Authors
 -------

-The pyramid_mustache is the product of work by the following people:
+The pyramid_mustache project is the product of work by the following people:

 - Ryan Bourgeois <bluedragonx@gmail.com>

 License
 -------